trocco-io/terraform-provider-trocco/docs/resources/bigquery_datamart_definition.md

 ### Required

-- `bigquery_connection_id` (Number) ID of the BigQuery connection which is used to communicate with BigQuery
+- `bigquery_connection_id` (Number) ID of the BigQuery connection which is used to communicate with Google BigQuery
 - `is_runnable_concurrently` (Boolean) Specifies whether or not to run a job if another job with the same datamart definition is running at the time the job is run
 - `name` (String) Name of the datamart definition.
 It must be less than 256 characters
 - `query` (String) Query to be executed.